cdcin-trc/SEM/README.md

-# SEM
-Models for System Execution Modelling software https://github.com/cdit-ma/SEM
+# System Execution Modelling (SEM)

-instructions:
+This repository contains sample models and visualisation software intended for use with the University of Adelaide's MEDEA/re software environment, created by the Centre  for Distributed and Intelligent Technologies - Modelling and Analysis (CDIT-MA).
+MEDEA/re can be downloaded from the following github site:

+https://github.com/cdit-ma/SEM

+Before using the software on the (cdcin-trc) site, ensure you:

-- setup backend environment via CDIT repo
+1 - Setup the backend environment (re/Jenkins) following instructions from https://github.com/cdit-ma/SEM
-- setup modelling environment via CDIT repo
+2 - Setup the modelling environment (MEDEA) following instructions from https://github.com/cdit-ma/SEM
-  - leave the worker definitions for now
+  - for now, you can ignore the worker definitions.
+This is discussed further below

+Once this is done,
 - set up visualisatio environment
   - medeaviz
 - setup jenkins task deploy_worker